Jean-Poul/CloudMon_frontend/README.md

 ---

 ## Frontend configuration
-The frontend is a single page application (SPA) written in REACT.
+The frontend is a single page application (SPA) written in React.

 ---